huckbit/huckbit.github.io/_posts/2016-10-20-ajs2-new-component-rc6.md

 }
 ```

-Now, in `app.component.ts` ,change inside the template the quotes with [back-ticks](http://quotesandaccents.com/) to have multiple line and add:
+Now, in `app.component.ts` ,change in the template the quotes with [back-ticks](http://quotesandaccents.com/) to have multiple line and add:

 ```
 <new-component>Loading new component ...</new-component>